 Ditto, Septemb.
 21. De Witte has lately caused underhand to be printed a little Book, attributing the loss of the last Battel to Tromp, declaring him a Traytor, much inveighing against Du Buat, and indeed against all the best Servants of the Prince of Orange.
-Mounsieur Kicuit and Vander Horst, are declared Traytors to the State, as are likewise all such as hold Correspondence with them; The Pensionarie endervouring thus to file all motions towards a Peace, which is above all things defined by the ge-
+Mounsieur Kicuit and Vander Horst, are declared Traytors to the State, as are likewise all such as hold Correspondence with them; The Pensionarie endervouring thus to file all motions to-